lindacom/main-php-website-2021/projects/shopping cart/README.md

 ```
 Sessions
 ============
+To set session time limit:
+1.Store the current time in a session variable
+2.set a time limit in seconds
+3.compare session variable + time liit to current time
+If less, log user out and destroy session
+otherwise, update session variable to current time

 Checkout.php - if user is not logged in send them to the login page with details of the current page (to be redirected to after login)